 - Route Car & Pilot Car: These are the vehicles you see at the front of the pack.
-According to public reports, these cars go ahead of the entire motorcade to check the scheduled route in real time.
-They help provide additional navigation to the fleet in case they need to make any changes.
+According to public reports, these cars go ahead of the entire motorcade to check the scheduled route in real-time.
+They help provide additional navigation to the fleet if they need to make any changes.
 They are in contact with the rest of the motorcade.
-The distinction between the route and pilot cars is that the route car is minutes ahead of the fleet while the pilot car is only mere seconds ahead so as to stay in better contact with Secret Service and other law enforcement.
+The distinction between the route and pilot cars is that the route car is minutes ahead of the fleet while the pilot car is only mere seconds ahead to stay in better contact with Secret Service and other law enforcement.

-- Presidential Limousine: The actual codename for the president’s car, “Stagecoach” is sometimes called “Spare.”
+- Presidential Limousine: The actual codename for the President’s car, “Stagecoach,” is sometimes called “Spare.”
 Typically this car (or cars) is snuggled right in the middle of the entire motorcade.
-Though it may be styled like an oversized Cadillac limousine it’s actually closer to an elongated SUV, built for luxury, survival and security.
-“The Beast,” as it has become known as, is equipped with all sorts of unique gadgets, modified capabilities and enough classified countermeasures to make even James Bond or Batman seem unimaginative.
+Though it may be styled like an oversized Cadillac limousine, it’s actually closer to an elongated SUV, built for luxury, survival and security.
+“The Beast,” as it has become known, is equipped with all sorts of unique gadgets, modified capabilities and enough classified countermeasures to make even James Bond or Batman seem unimaginative.

 Speaking of “The Beast…”